Who We Are

 Eat smaller portions and healthier foods, and exercise more as your metabolism slows down with age.
 This will help prevent type 2 diabetes, arthritis and other weight-related problems.

-Many medical problems can be controlled with relative ease by eating well, exercising regularly, protecting the skin from sun damage, taking the right vitamins and supplements and staying actively involved in life as you work with your physician to design a personalized regimen.
+Many medical problems can be controlled with relative ease by eating well, exercising regularly, limiting alcohol intake, protecting the skin from sun damage, taking the right vitamins and supplements and staying actively involved in life as you work with your physician to design a personalized regimen.